 Photo courtesy Tris Pinkney and National Trust at Barrington Court

-concerts can be found on the "Next
+Further details of forthcoming concerts can be found on the "Next Concert" tab

 Tim Donaldson (Musical Director)

-Tim began singing as a boy chorister in Canterbury Cathedral.
-After University in Leeds (where he was choirmaster and deputy organist at the Anglican Chaplaincy Church) he joined BBC Radio as an Engineer, working in London, Bristol and finally, Luton, where he sang in many choirs.
+Tim's early musical education came as a boy chorister in Canterbury Cathedral.
+After University in Leeds (where he was choirmaster and deputy organist at the Anglican Chaplaincy Church) he joined BBC Radio as an Engineer, working in London, Bristol and finally, Luton, during which time he sang extensively.
 He was a member of a professional church choir in London and, as a member of the Corydon Singers, recorded Rachmaninov’s “Vespers” amongst other things.
 As a soloist, he sang the part of Pilate in the Somerset Chamber Choir’s performance of Bach’s “St John Passion” alongside Emma Kirkby, but has also made solo appearances with the North Curry Village Choir, Taunton Concert Band and South Somerset Choral Society.
-He conducted the Wingrave Singers (near Aylesbury) and, after a move to commercial radio in Bristol, Nailsea Choral Society for eight years.
-A founder member of the Somerset Chamber Choir, he conducts an occasional choir – the Somerset Consort - which performs in venues by invitation.
+He conducted the Wingrave Singers (near Aylesbury) and, after a move to commercial radio in Bristol, Nailsea Choral Society.
+He conducts an occasional choir – the Somerset Consort - which performs in venues by invitation.